Install Floyd CLI

 than one version of the same package on your computer.
 If you'd like more

-, check out its user
+information on virtualenv, check out its user

 guide or this introductory